 The Tastes of USA BBQ: Maryland/Baltimore style BBQ

 Barbecuing is a delicious treat for all your friends and family, with plenty of meat to go around and all sorts of spices and sauces to experiment with.
 But even the most ardent barbecue fans tend not to look outside the southern United States when trying new flavors.
-This is a shame, as one of the tastiest and most unique barbecued treats comes from Baltimore, Maryland.
+We talked about Carolina style bbq, Texas and Kansas City styles, but today we want to talk about one of the tastiest and most unique American barbecued treats that comes from Baltimore, Maryland.
+This is a shame, as one of the tastiest and most unique American barbecued treats comes from Baltimore, Maryland.

 Baltimore's style of barbecue is different from almost anywhere else in the country.
 What makes it so different?
 How can you replicate it at home?
 Today in our Tastes of USA BBQ series we'll answer both these questions and many more as we take a look at how to make Baltimore-style barbecue.

 Baltimore's style of barbecuing is extremely different from almost anywhere else in the country, both in its technique and the meat used.
 Rather than smoking, Baltimore-style barbecue is grilled over an extra smokey fire, making cooking a much quicker job than with other styles.
 As for the meat used, the most popular kind to barbecue in the city is beef, with Baltimore's signature dish being the barbecue pit beef sandwich.

 What You'll Need For This Recipe

 In order to make an authentic recreation of Baltimore's famous beef sandwich, you'll need a few supplies.
 Luckily, they're all fairly easy to get your hands on.